 From the Greenbelt News Review, page 6: “GSA said this is the final decision according to the selection process and criteria jointly agreed on by the FBI and GSA.
 GSA will now begin purchasing the site (expected to take nine months) and coordinating with Congress.
 Next steps will then include an environmental impact review, contracting with architects, choosing designs and letting a construction contract, all of which are expected to take three and a half years before construction can begin.”

-Local Impacts (to come)
+Resources: Local Impacts

-Resources
+More Resources

 Proposals and Plans